smd-faizan/ClosenessInterference/Readme.txt

+This sample App is a Cytoscape 3 app used to calculate Closeness interference values.

-Usage : Once installed in Cytoscape.
+Usage : Once installed in Cytoscape3.
 Press "Closeness Interference" from "Apps" menu.